Iffy27/genomics2c-hackbio/README.md

 # About Team Genomics_two_C
 Hii all!
 Meet Team Genomics_two_C !
-We are a great team of 14 members from diverse background, but what draws us together is our common interest in genomics.
+We are a highly enthusiast team of 14 members from diverse background, but what draws us together is our common interest in genomics.

 # HackBio Internship 2021 Stage_2 Task
-Replicate a bioinformatic tutorial that relates to team biostack, i.e., genomics
+- Replicate a bioinformatic tutorial that relates to team biostack, i.e., genomics.
+- Advertise about the tutorial on #transfer-market channel on Slack through quick and simple design.
+- Make a comprehensive markdown of the tutorial steps.

 ## Project Title: Mutation calling, viral genome reconstruction and lineage/clade assignment from SARS-CoV-2 sequencing data.
 Tutorial Link: https://training.galaxyproject.org/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.html